 - Skyfire disappears without explanation shortly after the beginning of Season 2.
 The behind-the-scenes reason is that he was clearly a Macross VF-1 Valkyrie and Hasbro did not want to promote a rival toy company's product.

-- Colour-Coded for Your Convenience - Autobot guns fired yellow energy bolts, while Decepticon guns fired purple energy bolts.
-In addition, Autobots had blue eyes and Decepticons had red.
+- Colour-Coded for Your Convenience: Autobot guns fire yellow energy bolts, while Decepticon guns fire purple energy bolts.
+In addition, Autobots have blue eyes and Decepticons have red.
 And of course, the traditional colour for Autobots is red, whereas for Decepticons it is purple, as shown in their insignias.

 - Cool Train: Astrotrain is a Decepticon who can transform into a steam train or a space shuttle.

-- Abraham Dante of the Machination is this as well, working with Skorponok to expand his business empire... which he and Skorponok both intend to become a far more LITERAL empire.
+- Corrupt Corporate Executive: Abraham Dante of the Machination works with Skorponok to expand his business empire... which he and Skorponok both intend to become a far more LITERAL empire.

 - Crossover: The Transformers comic book had several crossovers with G.I.
 Joe and one with Spider-Man, not to mention the appearance of several characters in other continuities, like Death's Head and Octus.